The Links

-The Links is an American social and service organization of prominent black women.
-It was founded in 1946 in Philadelphia, Pennsylvania.
-As of 2025, it has 299 chapters and more than 17,000 members in the United States and other countries.
-Its members include Kamala Harris, Marian Wright Edelman, and Betty Shabazz.
+The Links, Incorporated is an American social and service organization of prominent black women.
+The organization was founded in 1946 in Philadelphia, Pennsylvania.
+As of 2025, the organization has 299 chapters and more than 17,000 members in the United States and other countries.
+Prominent members include Kamala Harris, Marian Wright Edelman, and Betty Shabazz.

 History

-The Links, Incorporated, a nonprofit corporation, originated in 1946 in Philadelphia when founders Sarah Strickland Scott and Margaret Roselle Hawkins saw the need for a new kind of inner-city women's organization.
-They recruited the other founding members: Frances Atkinson, Katie Green, Marion Minton, Lillian Stanford, Myrtle Manigault Stratton, Lillian Wall, and Dorothy Wright.
+The Links, Incorporated, a nonprofit corporation, originated in 1946 in Philadelphia.
+Founders Sarah Strickland Scott and Margaret Roselle Hawkins saw the need for a new kind of inner-city women's organization.
+They recruited the other founding members: Frances Atkinson, Katie Green, Marion Minton, Lillian Stanford, Myrtle Manigault Stratton, Lillian Wall, Dorothy Wright, and Eula Trigg.

 All of the founding members were members of prominent black professional families of Philadelphia; six were the wives of physicians and the seventh the wife of a bank president.
 All had bachelor's or master's degrees from elite universities, and had been active in other Black social organizations.
 Most were members of St. Thomas Episcopal Church.